daryllxd/lifelong-learning/self-improvement/books/robert-greene-mastery.md

   - Adopt this philosophy: it's just a part of life, like rocks or furniture.
 All of us have foolish sides anyway.

 # Awaken the Dimensional Mind: The Creative-Active

+- What impedes natural creative dynamics from flourishing is not a lack of talent, but your attitude.
+When you feel anxious and insecure, you will tend to turn conservative with your knowledge, preferring to fit into the group and sticking to the procedures you have learned.
+- Instead of feeling complacent about what you know, you must expand your knowledge in related fields, giving your mind fuel to make new associations between different ideas.
+  - We experience things so differently nowadays compared to how we experienced it back then.
+When we were younger, our minds were completely open, and we entertained all kinds of surprising, original ideas.
+  - When we come to see the world through a screen of different words and opinions, and we no longer look at things as they are, and our minds tighten up, we begin to think in a conventional mind.
+  - Sometimes, when we visit a different country, we cannot rely upon everything being familiar, so we become childlike again, struck by the oddness and newness of what we are seeing.
+- ***Masters and those who display a high level of creative energy are people who manage to retain a sizeable portion of their childhood spirit despite the pressures and demands of adulthood.*** This spirit manifests itself in their work and in their ways of thinking: children are naturally creative, they actively transform everything around them, play with ideas and circumstances, and surprise us with the novel ideas they say or do.
+  - Having a curious mind + adding years of apprenticeship + an ability to focus deeply on problems or ideas = high-level creativity.
+So you can have profound knowledge of a subject, and still be open to alternative ways of seeing and approaching problems.
+  - Masters can combine both discipline and a childlike spirit together into what we call the "Dimensional Mind".
+This mind is not constricted by limited experience or habits.
+It can branch out into all directions and make deep contact with reality.
+- Creative activity: Involves emotions, levels of energy, characters, and our minds.
+To make a discovery, to invent something that connects with the public, to fashion a work of art that is meaningful inevitably requires time and effort.
+- Captain Ahab: Obsessed with hunting down Moby Dick, which can withstand the setbacks and failures, the days of drudgery, and the hard work that is always a part of any creative action.
+- It's the choice of where to direct your creative energy that makes a master.
+Figuring out the electric light is not just a gimmick, but it's something that could eventually replace the gaslight, which required years of intense labor.
+- Your emotional commitment to what you are doing will be translated directly into your work.
+IF you go at your work with half a heart, it will show in the lackluster results and in the laggard way in which you reach the end.
+- ***If you're doing something primarily for money, it will translate into something that lacks a soul and has no connection to you.
+If your work comes from a place deep within, its authenticity will be communicated.***
+- Think of the mind as a muscle that naturally tightens up over time unless it is consciously worked upon.
+- Negative capability: enduring and embracing mysteries and uncertainties.
+Mozart: when he finally heard Bach's music, he didn't become defensive, he opened his mind up to new possibilities, studying Bach's use of counterpoint and absorbing it into its own vocabulary.
+- Develop the habit of suspending the need to judge everything that crosses your path.
+Consider and entertain viewpoints opposite to your own, observe people/events for a length of time, and seek out what is unfamiliar.

+- Adopting a kind of humility towards knowledge: scientific knowledge is constantly progressing.
+The greatest theories of the time are eventually disproven or altered at some future point.
+The human mind is simply too weak to have a clear and perfect vision of reality.
+- Serendipity: increasing the odds of chance encounters.
+- In the research stage of your project: look at more than what is generally required.
+The brain becomes increasingly excited and stimulated by the variety of information.
+Second step: maintaining an openness and looseness of spirit, doing activities outside your work, or think about something else, no matter how trivial.
+- Random external stimuli lead us to associations we cannot come by on our own.
+Ex: choosing random words to start a novel.
+- When weird shit happens, write them down.
+You keep the notebook wherever, and be careful to record ideas that come in moments of fringe awareness.